dgthomson/nodered-shellrecharge/README.md

 **The most recent version is nr-shellrecharge.json.**

+**26-Feb-2023**: changes at Shell Recharge have broken the retrieval of energy consumption data for 'info' and 'energy', however the information needed for _Charger ID_ and _Card ID_ is still provided.

 ## Getting started

 In Node-RED, click the top-right MENU icon (hamburger) then click **Import**.
 The option **Paste flow json or select a file to import** can be found here.
 Choose **nr-shellrecharge.json** (downloaded from this webpage) and then drop the imported nodes on to your flow.